 Step 2.
 Add a Blank Slide to Your Presentation

 Next, add a new blank slide to your presentation.
-This will be the slide for which we will create a new master layout.
+This is the slide for which we'll create a new master layout.

 To add a blank slide, click on the down arrow to the right of the Plus (+) symbol in left corner of the screen: